Epcot’s Rose and Crown Pub with Fireworks Viewing

 As I mentioned already, Rose and Crown Pub is located in the United Kingdom pavilion of Epcot.
 It is a popular table service restaurant (meaning it’s a sit down meal, not fast food).

 Due to it’s popularity, making Disney dining reservations ahead of time is highly recommended.
-Lunch reservations are much easier to get than dinner reservations.
+It used to be open for both lunch and dinner, but ever since the reopening, it’s only been open for dinner.

 If you want to take advantage of the fireworks viewing at Rose and Crown and need a specific dining time, you’ll face the most competition for reservations.

-When the Disney Dining Plan is available, a meal at Rose and Crown uses 1 Table Service credit per diner.
+When the Disney Dining Plan is available again in 2024, a meal at Rose and Crown uses 1 Table Service credit per diner.
+Don’t know what I’m talking about?
+Make sure you read all about the Disney Dining Plan so you know what it is and if it’s something that you want for your trip.

 Setting and Atmosphere

 Rose and Crown offers seating outside on their porch or inside the restaurant itself.
 The lake views and nice atmosphere make the porch seating much sought after.
-Of course, if you are trying to view the fireworks, having a table out on the porch can be clutch.
+Of course, if you are trying to view the fireworks, having a table out on the porch can be nice, but isn’t necessary.

 There is a bar located inside, which is necessary in anything trying to be an English pub.
 There’s also a small to-go bar set up outside the restaurant for people who don’t have reservations.